AI-QL/tuui/docs/src/en/installation-and-build/getting-started.md

 **Pro Tip**: Always test your application after major updates to ensure compatibility.

+5. (Optional) Enable the NPM mirror registry

+In some restricted regions, downloading Electron may not be possible through the default registry.
+In such cases, you can switch to a mirror registry (such as `npmmirror.com`) for Electron downloads.

+> An example configuration is provided in `npmrc.template`.
+You can rename this file to `.npmrc` to use the mirror.

 ## Update NPM Version

 You can update the version info by: